carcon999/ABXY-buttons/document/Q_AND_A.en.md

 ### ■ Specific A, B, X, or Y button does not respond
 Dust or debris may be attached to the conductive rubber.
 Disassemble the device and clean the contact points.

+### ■ Serial port not recognized (Part 2)
+Please try using a different Type-C cable.
+Make sure it is not a charging-only cable, but one that supports data communication.

 [Back](../README.en.md)